bravely-beep/cobblemon/common/src/main/kotlin/com/cobblemon/mod/common/api/npc/README.md

           }
         ]
       }

+#### script
+The "script" party type is a way to define a party of Pokémon using a MoLang script.
+The script can modify a q.party struct, primarily using function calls such as `q.party.add_by_properties('pikachu shiny)`.

+There is an `isStatic` property to control whether the party is static or dynamic.
+There is a `script` property which is a resource location pointing to the script that should be located in the `molang` datapack folder.

+The MoLang environment used for the script party provider contains q.level for the seed level, q.npc for the NPC, as well as q.players for an array of all players that are challenging the NPC.
+The players list is only present for dynamic parties.
+If it is specifically a single battle challenge and this is a dynamic party, there will also be a `q.player`, for convenience.

+        "party": {
+            "type": "script",
+            "isStatic": true,
+            "script": "cobblemon:npc_party"
+        }

+An example script might be:

+        t.use_butterfree = math.random_integer(1, 2) == 1;
+        t.use_butterfree ? {
+            q.party.add_by_properties('butterfree level=' + (q.level + 3));
+        } : {
+            q.party.add_by_properties('beedrill level=' + (q.level + 3));
+        };
+        q.party.add_by_properties('pidgey');

 ### autoHealParty
 Whether or not the NPC's party will be healed between battles.
 If the NPC has a dynamic party, this option will